msierraltav/fake-course-manager/readme.md

 # Fake course Manager

-A fake application to apply to a software developer position, the assigment timeframe is 2 days.
+A fake application to apply to a software developer position, the assignment deadline is 2 days.

 ![screnshot](./docs/image.png)

 ## Stack
- The application was built using the following thecnologies:
+ The application was built using the following technologies:
     Api is built in .net
     App is built using React/Nextjs
     DB using Postgres